Subject: Guidelines for Determining Employees or Independent Contractor Relationships

-Additional information is available on the IRS website regarding Common Law Rules.
+Additional information is available on the IRS website regarding Common Law Rules (External Site).

 An employer may allow the individual considerable discretion and freedom in deciding how to perform or carry out the job; however, the decisive factor is that the employer possesses the legal right to control or direct both the results and the method of the work or services in question.
 As long as the employer is entitled to control both what must be done and how it gets done the individual worker is NOT an Independent Contractor.

 If it is determined there is an Independent Contractor relationship (i.e., not an employee), a University of Maine System Personal Service Contract must be completed, signed and kept on file.
 Note: Reference APL VII-A.2, UMS Purchasing Procedures and APL IV-C, Signature Authority to ensure appropriate University of Maine System purchasing procedures and signature authority guidelines are followed.

 III: Misclassification of Employees as Independent Contractors

 The work factors used by the IRS are not, however, the last word in determining worker status.
 There are hundreds of court cases and rulings that further complicate this difficult question.